skp2001vn/drawingtool/README.md

 # Drawing tool
-The application is to draw picture based on information about canvas, line, rectangle, and bucket in the data/input.txt.
-Based on such information, the application will produce corresponding canvas, lines, etc and export such result to the data/output.txt
+The application is to draw picture based on information about canvas, line, rectangle, and bucket in the ```data/input.txt```.
+Based on such information, the application will produce corresponding canvas, lines, etc and export such result to the ```data/output.txt```

 ## Prerequisites
-- java 8
+- Java 8
-- Gradle >= 4.0
+- Gradle

 ## Download source code from Github